 Make Your Brand The Most Convenient Option: No matter how friendly and trustworthy your company appears; you may struggle with Retention, if you make it difficult to do business with you.
 To Increase Repeat Purchases, reduce any friction in your Sales Process and aim to be the most convenient option in your category.
 You can offer a subscription; so customers can renew easily or include related product links in your Online Store to Automate The Cross-Selling Process.

+Conclusion...

 As You Optimize Your Strategy, you can look forward to Additional Benefits; like Improved ROI, Increased Revenue and Business Growth Opportunities.